nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-2-0

-CIA-845: The application cannot be built with :file:`overlay-carrier.lib` (carrier library) enabled for Nordic Thingy:91 Building with :ref:`liblwm2m_carrier_readme` library enabled for Nordic Thingy:91 will result in a ``FLASH`` overflow and a build error.
+CIA-845: The application cannot be built with :file:`overlay-carrier.conf` (carrier library) enabled for Nordic Thingy:91 Building with :ref:`liblwm2m_carrier_readme` library enabled for Nordic Thingy:91 will result in a ``FLASH`` overflow and a build error.

 .. rst-class:: v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0